 Born in the North of Germany, I was raised in the city of Hamburg and America.
 My father’s work as a high-energy physicist greatly influenced me.
 His world of science with synchrotrons, electromagnetic fields and sub-atomic particles traveling near the speed of light was fascinating and mysterious to me as a child.
 When I was growing up, I also spent long summers in the mountains of Wales with friends, who were artists, living self-sufficiently on a farm.
 Later, I moved back to America on my own for what I thought would be a year of college, and ended up staying much longer.
 I studied Studio Art and English Literature at Principia College, and received my MFA from the University of Pennsylvania.
-I now reside in New York City, where I investigate the intersections of structure and variableness and examine how systems are used to construct meaning.

 Click here to view Resume (PDF)